Martha Carter Martha Carter

 Things I Did To Heal My Inner Child Recently: Movement Edition

-Healing my relationship with movement has been a profound part of reconnecting with my inner child.
-By prioritizing rest, trying playful activities like aerial yoga, and letting go of rigid expectations, I’ve learned to listen to my body and honor its needs.
-Somatic therapy has been key in this journey, helping me feel safe and connected in my body as I rewrite old stories and embrace joy in movement.
+Healing my relationship with movement has been a powerful part of reconnecting with my inner child.
+Through counseling Fort Collins and somatic therapy, I’ve learned to listen to my body, honor its need for rest, and explore playful activities like aerial yoga.
+This process has helped me rewrite old stories and embrace joy in how I move.

 Read More